NadzwyczajnaGrupaRobocza/bomberman/README.md

 After pushing changes go to Bomberman's github page and select Your repository.
 In riught top corner You should find green button "Create pull request"

 ### 2.4.2 Compilation for linux
+...

 ### 2.4.3 Compilation for windows
+...

 ### 2.4.4 All UTs should pass
+...

 ### 2.4.5 Closed code review
+There should be at least one ship it to close review.
+If someone start new thread in review, then that person should give You ship it.
+If all persons involved in review give You "Ship it" You can close review and merge Your branch to master.

+## 2.5 Merging branch to master
+...